Book a Tour →

 ⚠️ Important Weather Information

-The Blue Mountains are typically 5-10°C cooler than Sydney.
-Weather can change rapidly—always bring layers and check forecasts before bushwalking.
-Fog can reduce visibility at lookouts.
+The Blue Mountains are typically 5–10°C cooler than Sydney.
+Weather can change rapidly — always bring layers and check forecasts before bushwalking.
+Fog can reduce visibility at lookouts but also creates dramatic photography opportunities.
+Afternoon is generally clearer than early morning for valley views.

 Essential Packing List